yangwu1227/python-for-machine-learning/README.md

-# Machine learning with Python
+# Machine Learning with Python

 A repository for machine learning application and learning.